-One of the curators of our exhibition Dijana Vucinic talked to Owen Hatherley from the Tribune about “Skirting the Center”, presenting Kana and her work to its readers and the world.
+One of the curators of our exhibition Dijana Vucinic talked to Owen Hatherley from the Tribune about “Skirting the Center”.
+In this interview, she presented Kana and her work to its readers and the world.

 “Yugoslavian post-war modernisation was certainly a great chance for architects.
 The entire country had been in a constant rebuilding process, and on a level that the majority of countries that succeeded Yugoslavia have never achieved again.
 As a practicing architect, I am very interested to see how architects and their work surpasses the transition process at various levels.